Nutrition and Health Promotion - Personal Trainer

 You will learn all the skills you need as a personal trainer; from knowledge about the musculoskeletal system to motivational strategies and from training skills to medical issues such as obesity and diabetes in conjunction with training.
 So you will be trained to give expert advice both as a fitness guide as well as a personal trainer to assist your clients.

-The theory is based upon the book "NSCA's Essentials of Personal Training".
-NSCA is the National Strength and Conditioning Association of America.
+The knowledge is predominantly based upon the book "NSCA's Essentials of Personal Training".
+The NSCA is the National Strength and Conditioning Association of America.
 This minor leads to the NSCA-Certified Personal Trainer Certificate, an international highly respected degree.

-During the first 7 weeks of this personal trainer minor you will get enough theoretical and practical foundation to contribute in a meaningful way from day 1 at your internship.
+During the first part of this minor you will get enough theoretical and practical foundation to contribute in a meaningful way from day 1 at your internship.
+During the second part you will be most focused on your internship.

 The main learning outcomes or goals for students of this minor are:

-- to develop or to adjust an appropriate training schedule on an individual basis to enhance one or more performance factors like maximal strength, muscle endurance or muscle hypertrophy;
+- to design, develop or to adjust an appropriate training schedule on an individual basis to enhance one or more performance factors like maximal strength, power, muscle endurance or muscle hypertrophy;

-- to take into account illness / complaints from customers with specific needs (e.g. obesity, diabetes, high blood pressure, joint problems);
+- to take into account illness / complaints from customers with specific needs (e.g. obesity, diabetes, high blood pressure, joint problems) and to refer to allied health professionals if necessary;

 - to guide customers in a motivational and professional manner;